ashriram/FUSION/README.md

 #Contributions:-
 1. The Organization of ACC's -
 2. The Organization of Ld/St
-3. Fine grained mem ops in ACC i.e ACC will be capable of issuing memory instructions on its own.
+3. Fine grained mem ops in ACC i.e ACC will be capable of issuing memory instructions on its own -:
         For example, a program's resource allocation has the following pattern :- acc1 ->acc2 ->cpu -> acc3
         Curently, the processor is involved in every memory interaction, since the accelerator does not have a Ld/St unit.
         So the main core has to gather data and put it in the cache of acc before acc can start compute.
 4. Pipelining (optional) - Pipelining the ACC's, So that ACC's running various sections of the code, can forward data without copying back and forth to caches.
 5. Granularity (optional) - It is part of (2) having different blocks for ACC (private L1 - 32bytes per block) and ACC-L2 (64 bytes per block).